Cat Davison

 Founder / CEO

-EduSpots won the 2018 British Council sponsored Tes International Award, was a finalist for the 2023 Their World Education Innovation Scale-Up Awards, and was selected for the Dovetail Impact Foundation’s Accelerator Portfolio in 2024.
-She is a 2024 Gratitude Network fellow, completed the 2023 Ashoka Changemakers Academy, and was shortlisted for the 2018 Unilever’s Young Social Entrepreneurs’ Award, 2021 Pearson Education Covid Hero and Learner Support Award and 2023 Big Change’s Big Education Challenge.
+EduSpots won the 2018 Tes International Award, a 2023 Theirworld Education Innovation Award Finalist, and was selected for the Dovetail Impact Foundation’s Africa Accelerator Portfolio.
+Cat is a 2025 UNESCO Youth for Peace Young Leader, 2024 Gratitude Network Fellow, 2023 Ashoka Changemakers Everywhere Academy participant, and was shortlisted for the 2021 Pearson Education Lockdown Hero and Learner Award, Big Change Big Education Challenge, and 2018 Unilever Young Social Entrepreneur’s Award.